KnetMiner/knetminer-schemas/semantic-motif-taxonomy/knet-motif-categories-doc/CrossSpeciesAssociation.md

-# Class: Intra-Specie Association (CrossSpecieAssociation)
+# Class: Cross-Species Association (CrossSpeciesAssociation)

-_Associations in this category are obtained by comparing information in multiple species, eg,_
+_Associations in this category are obtained by comparing information across species, eg,_

 _via homology or sequence similarity.    _